dev-festival/py4eda-project/README.md

 **Authors:** Abby Tucker & Mike Moyer
 **Institution:** Auburn University
 **Course:** INSY6500 - Python for Analytics
 **Semester:** Fall 2025

 ---

 ## Project Overview
 This project performs exploratory data analysis on one year of preventive maintenance (PM) forecast data from an automotive manufacturing facility.
 The dataset contains scheduled maintenance activities across multiple production areas, providing insights into maintenance planning, resource allocation, and operational patterns in a real-world manufacturing environment.

 ### Why This Dataset?
 As a maintenance professional working at Honda Manufacturing of Alabama, I selected this dataset because it represents the complexity of real-world maintenance operations that I encounter daily.
-The data offers opportunities to explore maintenance scheduling patterns, labor allocation, departmental workload distribution, and the relationships between equipment types and maintenance strategies—all critical factors in maintenance workload planning and efficiency.
+The data offers opportunities to explore maintenance scheduling patterns, labor allocation, departmental workload distribution, and the relationships between equipment types and maintenance strategies, all critical factors in maintenance workload planning and efficiency.

 ---
 ## Dataset Description